 Basement Floor Paint

-Bamboo is an eco-friendly flooring option that is also resistaant to moisture.
+Bamboo is an eco-friendly flooring option that is also resistant to moisture.
 It is also softer under your feet, making it less noisy.
-However some

 Things to Consider When Selecting Basement Flooring

 The kind of flooring you want for your basement may not be best suited for your specific basement environment.

 Below are some things to consider when choosing the kind of flooring you need: